 - Each managed service in the tenant project has its own VPC network and subnet.

 Cloud Data Fusion provides separation of design and execution environments, which lets you design a pipeline once, and then execute it in multiple environments.
 The design environment resides in the tenant project, while the execution environment is in one or more customer projects.

 Example: You design your pipeline using Cloud Data Fusion services, such as Wrangler and Preview.
-Those services run in the tenant project, where access to data is controlled by the Google-managed Cloud Data Fusion Service Agent.
+Those services run in the tenant project, where access to data is controlled by the Google-managed Cloud Data Fusion Service Agent role.
 You then execute the pipeline in your customer project so that it uses your Dataproc cluster.
 In the customer project, access to data is controlled by the default Compute Engine service account.
 You can configure your project to use a custom service account.